fernandoPalluzzi/lstmContacts/README.md

 ## 2.1.
 Manual extraction using the search module

 Profiles can be extracted and drawn from both single contacts and entire AACs, based on the search results.
 In both cases, the extraction can be done with the `extractProfiles()` function.
 In case of a single contact, with an exact match, the extracted profile can be often a single vector (i.e., a single antigen-antibody contact matches the search).
-As a first example, we will see what a stable (x0) and an unstable (x1) contact look like.
+As a first example, we will generate a profile for a single stable (x0) and unstable (x1) contact.

 ```r
 # Define the input contact